 Everyone changes into their wetsuits and gathers on the sand for a safety lesson, which is far more educational than you might think.
-You’ll learn all about the science behind riptides and swell, as well as the universal safety signals used by lifesavers to direct swimmers away from hazards.
-We go through the motions for getting from stomach to knees, and then up on our feet – and before we know it, are heading out to put it into practice.
+You’ll learn some of the science behind riptides and swells, as well as the universal safety signals used by lifesavers to direct swimmers away from hazards.
+We go through the motions for getting from stomach to knees, and then up on our feet — and before we know it, are heading out to put it into practice.

 It doesn’t matter if you’ve surfed before or it’s your first time holding a board, the instructors are genuinely happy to help.
 Our instructor Al was an absolute legend.
 He spent plenty of time with everyone in the group to ensure we were all enjoying ourselves and learning at a pace best suited to each of us.
 I don’t mean to brag (much) but I somehow managed to stand up and ride my first wave, and even if I did get a little cocky and stack hard on the next few attempts, there was still an amazing sense of achievement.

 We surf for a couple of hours before breaking for lunch.
 Everything is provided.
 As we sit and enjoy our subs, Al gives us a few more tips and shows us some tricks to improve our style and reduce fatigue.
 Then everyone gets back to work catching waves.

 I recall Al’s words at the start of the trip: ‘There’s no better sleep than the one you’ll have after a day of surfing.’
 He was right!
 Whether you’re visiting Australia or you’ve lived here your entire life, surfing along the Great Ocean Coast is something everyone should try.